 Hot Flashes During Menopause

 Hot flashes are another common symptom of menopause that can happen during the day or at night.
 If they happen at night, they are called night sweats.
 A hot flash is a sudden feeling of heat – usually in the upper part of the body, followed by a flushed face and neck.
-During a hot flash, you may also see red blotches on the chest, back, and arms.
+You may also see red blotches on the chest, back, and arms during a hot flash.
 Some women also experience heavy sweating, sometimes followed by cold shivering.

 Menopausal hot flashes can be mild or very strong.
 They usually last between 30 seconds and 10 minutes.
 They can range in frequency just once or twice per week to several times per hour.
 Hot flashes can even continue for a few years past menopause.